-There is full physical access to all public areas of the museum including galleries, classrooms, shop, café and theatre.
+We want everyone to enjoy what we offer.
+There is full physical access to all public areas of the building using lifts or stairs, including our galleries, shop and café.
 If you have any requirements, please ask the Visitor Hosts at the Information Desk on arrival.

 Use the links below to skip to a section:

 - At a glance

 - Keeping you safe

 - Quiet sessions

 - Visitors with babies

 - D/deaf, deafened and hard of hearing visitors

 - Events calendar